About Library databases

 Alternatively, to find out which databases are relevant to your subject, use the Database by subject A-Z or refer to your subject guide.

-You can also use Searcher which enables you to search multiple databases (and e-journal content and the Library catalogue) from a single search box.
-Searcher can be a good place to start your research.
+You can also use DiscoverEd which enables you to search multiple databases (and ejournals, ejournal articles and the Library's Collections) from a single search box.
+DiscoverEd can be a good place to start your research.

 When full text is available, your access to it will depend on the details of the Library’s subscription.

-Once you have found a reference to an article, look out for links to 'Find it at Edinburgh', 'Full text' or similar.
+Once you have found a reference to an article, look out for links to 'Find it @ Edinburgh', 'Full text', 'openurl' or similar.
 In many cases, these will take you to the full document for viewing or downloading.

-Alternatively, check the Library catalogue to find out if we have a subscription to a print version, or ask about requesting items via Interlibrary Loans.
+Alternatively, check DiscoverEd to find out if we have a subscription to a print version, or ask about requesting items via Interlibrary Loans.

 Sometimes you may be asked to pay for access to an article.
 Always check with the Library before making any payment (particularly if searching off-campus) as you may actually be entitled to FREE access via the Library's subscriptions.

 The majority of resources can be accessed on and off campus, via EASE, by following the links from Databases A-Z or Databases by subject.

 To access some databases you may be asked to Login via UK Federation.
 Usually this just involves choosing the Login via UK Federation option, and selecting 'University of Edinburgh' from a drop down list.
 You will then be directed to the database.